mfu1/Coupon_Redemption_Prediction_for_AirKitchen-Alias-/README.md

 C = [0.01, 0.1, 1, 10, 100]
 G = [0.01, 0.1, 1, 10]

-After using FeatureSelection_LR.py, FeatureSelection_SVM.py file saving the evaluation scores using different parameters for 4-fold cross validations, we used FeatureSelection_LR.ipynb, FeatureSelection_SVM.ipynb to plot the tuning results and use the best parameter to do the final prediction on the testset.
+After using LinearModel_ParamTuning_LR.py, LinearModel_ParamTuning_SVM.py file saving the evaluation scores using different parameters for 4-fold cross validations, we used LinearModel_FeatureSelection_LR.ipynb, LinearModel_FeatureSelection_SVM.ipynb to plot the tuning results and use the best parameter to do the final prediction on the testset.

 #### Feature Selection
 Since SVM does not outperform Logistic Regression, we focused on using Logistic Regression for further analysis.
-We used ModelSelection_LassoLarsIC.ipynb for L0 norm feature selection, and ModelSelection_LinearRFE.ipynb for RFE feature selection.
+We used LinearModel_FeatureSelection_LassoLarsIC.ipynb for L0 norm feature selection, and LinearModel_FeatureSelection_LinearRFE.ipynb for RFE feature selection.

 ##### Error Analysis
 We used ModelSelection_LinearModel_ReducedFeatures.ipynb to do error analysis.
 More specifically, we grouped the features into different class, and drop each class to see the difference in the evaluation score.